- What is Zepatier, and how does it work?

 - Which drugs or supplements interact with Zepatier?

-- Is Zepatier safe to take during pregnancy or while breastfeeding?
+- Is Zepatier safe to use during pregnancy or while breastfeeding?

 - What else should I know about Zepatier?